Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Can I visit French side beaches if my cruise ship docks on the Dutch side?

 Absolutely.
-There is no border control -- you cross freely.
-French side beaches are 15 to 30 minutes by car from the Philipsburg cruise port, and a guided tour is the easiest way to get there without worrying about navigation or parking.
+There is no border control — you cross freely.
+French side beaches are 20 to 45 minutes by car from the Philipsburg cruise port, and a guided tour is the easiest way to get there.

 Are the beaches free?